Cape Winelands Airport: Planned developments

 There are plans to convert the Cape Winelands Airport into an international airport, which will make it the second international airport in the City of Cape Town Metropolitan Municipality.
+The Airport aims to ease congestion at Cape Town International and provide insurers/airlines with a closer alternate for fuel planning, potentially cutting required reserve fuel on inbound flights.
 The airport improvement program is planned to be done in an 18 to 24 month period, starting within the last few months of 2025, with the commissioning planned for early 2028.

 With a Phase 1 investment of around R8 billion, plans include the completion of a 3.5 km runway, the setting up of a warehousing facility and the building of a passenger terminal that can accommodate 5.2 million passengers yearly.

 Phase 1 is part of a broader, multi-year precinct development, which is set to cost around R16 to R20 billion, and include industrial, retail, office, logistics, and hospitality properties.
 The project is positioned to create around 35,000 direct and indirect jobs during construction, increasing to over 100,000 over the first 20 years of operation.

 The airport will also add 110,000 tons of air-cargo capacity to the region, which equates to 25% of all air cargo entering South Africa in 2025.
 The new airport aims to have around a quarter share of the 10 million additional passengers that Cape Town is projected to receive by 2050.
 By working in tandem with Cape Town International, the new airport will save the industry 22 million liters of fuel a year, removing about 60 million kilograms of annual carbon emissions.

 In terms of sustainability, CWA has set the goal of becoming the greenest airport in the world, integrating renewable energy sources, off-grid water recycling, and a fynbos nature reserve into its design.